rogino/COSCNotes/COSC362/Exam Notes.md

 This is called AEAD - Authenticated Encryption with Associated Data.

 **CCM** (Counter with CBC-MAC):
+If $h$ collision resistant, whole hash function is collision resistan

 - CBC-MAC for authentication; CTR mode encryption for payload
 - Nonce $N$ (for CTR encryption), payload $P$, associated data $A$